izeigerman/parsecat/README.md

 scala> parseText(manyTill(anyChar, char('b')), "aaab")
 res6: Either[parsecat.ParseError[parsecat.parsers.TextPosition],List[Char]] = Right(List(a, a, a))
 ```
+**Note:** in examples above we used `many` and `manyTill` combinators.
+Although this approach looks appealing, it causes creation of potentially big number of monadic bindings at runtime.
+This may lead to a considerable performance degradation.
+Use these combinators carefully and consider using the string-specific alternatives (`satisfyMany`, `anyCharTill`, `oneOfMany`, etc.) instead.
+The same is true for combinators `many1`, `skipMany` and `skipMany1`.
 ```scala
 scala> parseText(char('a') <+> char('b'), "baba")
 res7: Either[parsecat.ParseError[parsecat.parsers.TextPosition],Char] = Right(b)
 ```
-Note: in the last example we used the `<+>` operator.
+**Note:** in the last example we used the `<+>` operator.
 This is a monoid associative operator or a sum (contrary to a product provided by the applicative functor).
 It first applies a parser to its left and if the parsing is unsuccessful, the parser on the right side of the expression will be applied instead.
 The same can be expressed with a help of the `orElse` combinator:
 ```scala
 scala> parseText(orElse(char('a'), char('b')), "baba")
 res9: Either[parsecat.ParseError[parsecat.parsers.TextPosition],Char] = Right(b)